roxma/easymake/README.md

 ### Suggested Style

-In the GIFs, I simply copy `easymake.mk` to my souce code directory as a makefile.
+In the GIFs, I simply copy `easymake.mk` into my souce code directory as a makefile.
 However. for code simplicity, I suggest you use easymake as the following way:

 ```
 CXXFLAGS=-O2